-Who could assist us with working through this?
+Who could assist us to work through all this?
 How exactly could they help?

 Given all this, how could we move forward?
 What’s the best option?

-These questions are designed to help encourage creative thinking.
-Moreover, they are framed in such a way that encourages team-oriented thinking.
+These questions are designed to help encourage creative insights and ideas.
+Moreover, they are framed in such a way that promotes team-oriented thinking.

 Framing the questions from a “we” perspective makes the coachee sense that they are not in this alone.
-They are rather one cog in a bigger machine that needs to work in unison to solve the problem.
-And this is where workplace coaching has tremendous value.
-It turns individual effort into team effort in the pursuit of organizational goals and objectives.
+They are rather one cog in a bigger wheel that needs to work in unison to solve the shared problem.

 Step 4: Commit to Taking Specific Actions